 2. Interview: Ask the Right Questions

 You want to hire someone who is smart, efficient, passionate, and can collaborate well with your team.
-The only real way to dig deep in the limited amount of time you have is to ask the right questions.
+The only real way to dig deep in the limited amount of time you have is to ask the right questions, while sticking to the best practices for interviewing.

 This is where you bring out the behavioral interview questions, which get the candidate reflecting on their past experiences.